cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 *   Content Slider
 *   Lightbox Gallery

-*    Unlimited amount of images to be added to the Portfolio Gallery
+*    Unlimited amount of images or videos to be added to the Portfolio Gallery
 *	 Possibility of adding various portfolios
-*    Possibility of adding various images for each portfolio gallery
+*    Possibility of adding various images or videos for each portfolio gallery
 *    Image, title and description to the Portfolio Gallery
 *    Possibility to add URL to tailor specific pages to the Portfolio Gallery
 *    Possibility to use different Portfolios / Galleries for different pages